yandex/odyssey/INTERNALS.md

 #### 5. Process client requests

-Depending on selected route storage type, process `local` (console) or `remote` (remote PostgreSQL server).
+Depending on selected route storage type, do `local` (console) or `remote` (remote PostgreSQL server) processing.

-For remote processing, following logic repeats until client sends 'Terminate`, client or server disconnects during the process:
+Following remote processing logic repeats until client sends `Terminate`, client or server disconnects during the process:

+* Read client request.
+Handle `Terminate`.
-On client request, if client has no server attached, call Router to assign server from the server pool.
+* If client has no server attached, call Router to assign server from the server pool.
-Read client request.
-Send client request to the server.
-Wait for server reply.
-Send reply to client.
+* Send client request to the server.
+* Wait for server reply.
+* Send reply to client.
-In case of `Transactional` pooling: if transaction completes, call Router to detach server from the client.
+* In case of `Transactional` pooling: if transaction completes, call Router to detach server from the client.

 #### 6. Cleanup